imdurgeshpal/Read-Excel-file-and-display-in-HTML/README.md

 7. Select the excel file

 Functionalities:

-1.Month selector
+1. Month selector
-2.Background color of the calendar
+2. Background color of the calendar
-3.Header’s color selector of the session
+3. Header’s color selector of the session
-4.Header and footer’s color selector of date card 6.Color selector of date and location
+4. Header and footer’s color selector of date card
+6. Color selector of date and location
-5.Data input directly via excel sheet
+5. Data input directly via excel sheet

 Note- Date card’s background image can be changed via excel sheet by setting the URL of the image.
 For local custom image, set the path of the image in excel file.